JOHN OSLER FINE ART

 John Osler paints on board and canvas in oils.
 Best known for his ability to capture an emotional moment, his work shows his deep respect for his subject.
 He combines a fresh and free approach to color and style with a mature skill set.
 His work is especially admired by fellow artists for its strength and directness.
 John has won Gold Medals in the prestigious Scarab Club shows and is currently in collections in Detroit, Chicago, New York, Atlanta, Los Angeles, Pasadena, Seattle, Monterey, Minneapolis, New Orleans, throughout the country, Europe and New Zealand.

-John, as the son of an illustrator and an art teacher, grew up in Detroit surrounded by art.
+John, the son of an illustrator and an art teacher grew up in Detroit surrounded by art.

 John worked for 30 years in national advertising photography before turning to painting.
 During this time, he founded Midcoast Studios and Spike Osler Photography.